-At 65, people are also eligible for Part B (doctor and outpatient services) and D (prescription costs) if they are receiving Social Security benefits, and premiums are deducted from the benefits check.
+At 65, people are also eligible for Part B (doctor and outpatient services) and Part D (prescription costs) if they are receiving Social Security benefits.
+Medicare premiums are usually deducted from the benefits check.

 If you have applied for Social Security benefits while receiving Part B coverage, withdrawing your application will have implications.
 If you keep the Part B coverage, you will be billed for future premiums — and failure to pay them on time will put your coverage at risk of removal.

-Also keep in mind that individuals earning above $97,000 are charged more for Part B premiums than the standard $164.90 per month.
+Also keep in mind that individuals earning above $103,000 are charged more for Part B premiums than the standard $174.70 per month in 2024.
 The Medicare website details monthly payments over multiple income thresholds.

 Think about your taxes

-If you adjust your Social Security benefits, your taxes will be changed as well.
+If you adjust your Social Security benefits, your taxes will change as well.

 “Your income determines how much of your Social Security benefits are taxable,” Tayne says.
 “Additionally, drawing from your retirement savings as well as earning income from a full- or part-time job could affect which tax bracket you’re in, meaning you could owe more.”

 According to Social Security, you’ll need to pay taxes on your benefits if:

 Half of your yearly Social Security benefits + other income = more than $25,000 for single filers or $32,000 for married couples filing jointly.

 However, the IRS won’t tax your entire Social Security check, even if you exceed those limits.
 Instead: